-The filling of uramaki is varied as salmon, canned tuna, crab sticks, and vegetables.
+The filling of uramaki is varied as first-rate canned tuna, salmon, crab sticks, and vegetables.
 They are often sprinkled with sesame seeds.

+If someone asks you how to differentiate sushi roll and hand roll, introduce them to temaki.
 Temaki is the hand roll sushi that you do not need support from a bamboo map to shape.
 That’s why it has a cone shape.
-As they have this shape, temaki is preferred to eat by hand.
+And because of this shape, temaki is preferred to eating by hand.

 They are also filled with vinegared rice, vegetables, and fish (cooked or raw) and covered by seaweed sheets.

 Some Best Homemade Recipes For Nigiri and Maki That You Can Try

 So if you once tried sushi in the restaurants and were obsessed with their deliciousness, why don’t you give them a try at home.
 With a special tool like a bamboo mat, you can learn how to make the finest sushi with these simple recipes.

 Regarding the fish parts, the 2 best types of find to make nigiri are salmon and tuna.
 But you can choose other fish that you can eat raw (better to choose sea-salt fishes to reduce the chance of parasites attack).